coffeescriptnext/vurse/CONTRIBUTING.md

 PostgreSQL version: [Version of PostgreSQL installed (run `postgres --version`) Browser and version: [Which browser(s) and version(s) (i.e. Chrome 39)]

-[Include any other information about your environment that might be helpful, such as your reverse proxy configuration if running Snippety behind something like Nginx or Apache.]
+[Include any other information about your environment that might be helpful, such as your reverse proxy configuration if running Vurse behind something like Nginx or Apache.]

 ### Scenario